 It’s also important to “plan ahead, so that you’re applying at the strategically optimal time”, according to Dean Post at the University of Pennsylvania Law School.
 And that’s tip number three.
 “If you are planning to matriculate in the fall of a certain year, you want to start this process about 18 months in advance, so that you have ample time to take your LSAT, request all of your transcripts, identify who you want to write your letters of recommendation, and provide them ample time to submit those letters of recommendation.
 You [need] time to think about your personal statement — what is that going to be about?
 What is the best way to portray the perspective that I’m going to bring to the school?”

 Planning ahead will boost your chances of acceptance, agrees Richard Geiger, Dean of Admissions at Cornell Law School.
 “Apply as early as feasible.
 Get things lined up the summer before you’re planning to submit your application.
 Start thinking about your recommenders.
-It’s actually pretty important, especially for the top law schools, because we use recommendations to sort of triangulate on your record.
-And we like to see… you know, if you’ve got a strong record we’re going to expect to see some strong and good recommendations.
+It’s actually pretty important, especially for the top law schools, because we use recommendations to sort of triangulating on your record.
+And we like to see it… you know, if you’ve got a strong record we’re going to expect to see some strong and good recommendations.
 You know, if you’ve got a strong record and then the recommenders just writing you, you know, two sentences, that’s a red flag for us.
 So you know, people need to think in advance about who’s going to do a good job for them.

 “Get your application in, in the early part of the fall.
 It’s not so much because it’s easier to get into law schools at that point, but you won’t get bogged down in the crunch that occurs, you know, in January and February.
 It’s more likely that your application will move on a faster track if you do get it in, in the early fall.

 “That said, if you can’t put together your best possible application at that point, then don’t.
 Wait.
 Wait until you can do that.
 And sometimes that means, you know, waiting until December or January.
 It won’t hurt… it won’t affirmatively hurt you to be in at that point.
-My only real point on the, you know, the ‘apply early’ is that you can get things rolling along faster, if it’s feasible.”
+My only real point on the, you know, the ‘apply early’ is that you can get things rolling along faster if it’s feasible.”

 Numbers are a proxy for what Admissions is looking for, that you will be a successful student and will make a positive contribution to the legal field, says Kilpatrick.
 “They need to see that you, first of all, can think like an attorney, which means that you can see all sides of a problem, that if somebody gives you a set of facts, you can figure out the answer to a situation.
-And that’s what’s measured on the LSAT, largely, that you have good reading comprehension skills, because you read an awful lot as a lawyer.
-And so, you know, it’s important to try your best, and to, obviously, apply yourself both in school and on test day, when you’re taking the LSAT.
+And that’s what’s measured on the LSAT, largely, that you have good reading comprehension skills because you read an awful lot as a lawyer.
+And so, you know, it’s important to try your best and to, obviously, apply yourself both in school and on test day, when you’re taking the LSAT.

 “But people should also know that they can demonstrate those same characteristics in other parts of their application.
 So they shouldn’t shortchange the rest of their application.
 So I see a lot of people who, they get their numbers back, and they say, ‘Okay, well let me go down a list here, and see where I fit.
 And I’m just going to apply there.
 And I’m not really going to bother with the rest of this because it’s just kind of window dressing.’
 But it’s not really, because they’re definitely looking for a class that’s going to challenge one another and hold everyone’s interest.
-And they’re looking for people that they want to admit to their profession, because law is a profession.
+And they’re looking for people that they want to admit to their profession because the law is a profession.
 And part of it is personality.
 So again, numbers are very important and people should absolutely do their best.
 But they should not shortchange the rest of their application.”